ndriabecks/kernel-modules/README.md

 ## char-module
 This is the first useful module, it implements a message passing mechanism between user space applications and the kernel.
 It will receive messages from a user space application, count the number of characters received, and send it back as an answer to the user-space process.
+This module has an extra README in its folder, for it is full of details.

 **Remember**:
 - Character devices are identified by a prependend 'c', when listing them.
 - Each character device is associated with a **Major** and a **minor** number.
 The first is used to know which driver must be used, the latter is used internally in the driver.
+- The **file_operations** data structure must be filled with the correct values corresponding to the operations that we want to implement.

+For more information, check the readme inside the char-module folder.